Gwyd0/Sparx-bwk/README.md

 as your browser.
 Then place chromedriver.exe in the same directory as the .exe or .py
 * Sometimes Auto bookwork checks may not work (due to how fractions are displayed).
 * Bug where window wont close without crashing (fixing this soon)
+* mostly needs polish.
+I also want to create a custom gui for finding bookwork codes.
 ## Why so many try and excepts?
 If you can be bothered to read my code.
 You might notice the amount of try: and excepts there are, this is because of **Selenium Webdriver**.